If you’ve landed here I guess it’s because you’re interested in learning about the benefits of acupuncture in dogs!!

 Treatment times vary and could last 10 minutes, or one hour.
 It’s not unusual for a dog to relax, or even fall asleep during acupuncture.

 You may be surprised to learn not all types involve needles.

 Gentle pressure is applied to acupoints, releasing blocked healing energy and blood, and helping distribute nutrients the body needs to heal.

 A mild electric current passes between needles, stimulating the nerves.
 It relaxes spasming muscles, and is often used to treat paralysis resulting from injury or trauma.

 A solution of herbs or vitamins is injected into the acupoints through the tip of a needle.

-Lasers are used in place of needles to stimulate acupoints.
+A laser is used in place of needles to stimulate acupoints,.